 Before you get too involved in a particular design for adding to or substantially altering your home, you or your renovator need to know the local regulations-for instance, lot-line setbacks or septic tank requirements.

 Look at your neighbourhood.

 Exterior changes or additions that blend with the existing streetscape will probably add the most value to your home, and they will usually be appreciated the most by your neighbours.
 If you do want a design with a difference, think about ways of complementing neighbouring homes.

 Design trends come and go.
 First and foremost, plan for comfort, ease of living and personal satisfaction.
 Enjoy exploring options and possibilities-then design the renovation that is uniquely right for you and your family.

 If you are thinking about a home renovation project, please make sure to give the home renovation experts at Ben Ozorak Construction & Design a call at (613) 746-1176.

-Whether it’s a kitchen, bathroom, or basement renovation, we would love to show you the projects that we’ve done and give you a quote.
+Whether it’s a kitchen, Ottawa bathroom renovations, or basement renovations in Ottawa, we would love to show you the projects that we’ve done and give you a quote.